Our Blog | The Intern Group | Internship Tips & Advice

 3. Adjustment to new cultural norms

-After spending more time working and living in a foreign country, you’ll start to pick up on all sorts of cultural differences and adjust your behavior, acting a bit like a cultural chameleon.
+After spending more time working and living in a foreign country, you’ll start to pick up on all sorts of cultural differences and adjust your behavior, becoming a cultural chameleon to help you fit-in to your exciting new community.
 Learning all these subtle differences will help you appreciate and understand the culture even more, improving cross-cultural communication skills and your ability to adjust to new environments.

 4. Delight in the adventure

 There’s no stopping you now.
-You’ve spent some time soaking in the culture and now you’re in full abroad adventure mode and there’s no looking back.
-Now that you’re so adjusted to this new culture, you’re able to have even more fun exploring and testing your limits.
-You’ll enjoy the opportunities at your work more than before now that you’re used to the workload and office rhythm as well.
+You’ve spent some time soaking in the culture and atmosphere, and now you’re in full abroad adventure mode - there’s no looking back!
+Now that you’re adjusted to this new culture and your homesickness has departed, you can have even more fun exploring and testing your limits, which help with your professional and personal growth as you experience new tasks and adventures to enrich your time away.
+You’ll also enjoy the opportunities at your work more than when you arrived, as you’ll be used to the workload and office rhythm.

 5. Denial that you’re going home

 No!
 It can’t be!
 Already?
-Time really flies when you’re having adventures abroad.
-It can be hard to reckon with, but you do have a return ticket and people waiting to see your smiling face once again.
-Though leaving is always a bit difficult, don’t forget you can always come back – for vacation, for a job.
-And thanks to social media, you’ll be able to keep in touch with your new friends, and meet them again as your lives and travels bring you different places around the world.
+Time flies when you’re having adventures abroad.
+It can be hard to reckon with, but you do have a return ticket and people in your home country waiting to see your smiling face once again.
+Though leaving can be difficult and emotional, don’t forget you can always come back – for vacation or a job.
+And thanks to social media, you’ll be able to keep in touch with your new friends and meet them again as your lives and travels bring you to different places around the world.